The press office is open Monday to Friday 9am-5pm and can be contacted by emailing firstname.lastname@example.org.

 - If declared, details of major incidents will be provided on our social media sites.

-- For specific statistics or figures please note that these can take numerous days to gather and send to you.
+- For specific statistics or figures please note that these can take numerous days to gather and send to you and you may be asked to submit an FOI request.

 Information we can’t provide: